-The Small-Eyed Sphinx Moth is quite large with vivid blue eyes on their hindwings.
+The Small-eyed Sphinx is a large moth with vivid blue eyespots on its yellow and black hindwings.

-A member of the Hawk Moth family, the size of this species is startling.
-Females can average 3" while males are usually smaller.
-The orange stripe on its back is akin to a mohawk.
-Small black and blue eyespots are on each hindwing and they are visible when the wings are open (flat).
-Their dark brown 'coat' contrasts with their white antennae.
-Their preferred habitats include forests and fields.
+A member of the Hawk Moth family, the size of this species can be startling.
+Females can average 7.5 cm, or 3 inches, though males are usually smaller.
+The actual eyes of this brown moth are normal in size.
+The eyespots on its wings are smaller in comparison to other Sphinx moths.
+These small black and blue eyespots are on each hindwing and they are visible when the wings are opened flat.
+An orange stripe on its thorax and back looks like a thin mohawk.
+Waves of dark purple, light purple, and brown cross the forewings.
+Inner and outer wing tips have orange patches.
+Antennae are white.
+Its preferred habitats include forests and fields.

 The green caterpillar has a spiny horn on one end.
 It also has thin yellow angled lines on the sides of its body.
 It feeds on a variety of trees and vines: cherry, hawthorn, serviceberry, and grape.
 They emerge as moths late-spring and summer, flying into lights like most moths do.
 In warmer states, they may be active year-round.

 Size (Adult; Length): 45mm to 75mm (1.76in to 2.93in)

 Note: An insect's reach is not limited by lines drawn on a map and therefore species may appear in areas, regions and/or states beyond those listed above as they are driven by environmental factors (such as climate change), available food supplies and mating patterns.
 Grayed-out selections indicate that the subject in question has not been reported in that particular territory.
 U.S. states and Canadian provinces / territories are clickable to their respective bug listings.